The AI Coding panel provides a streamlined AI coding workflow inside the normal left pane. It keeps the app structure familiar while reducing clutter.

 - The header progress bar is segmented: grey = empty recoded fields, orange = recoded equals original cause/effect, green = recoded non-empty and different.

-- When Filter on finish is on in the One-click set-up, completing the run applies these analysis filters to the pipeline: Factor Frequency (top
+After coding, filtering happens in the adjacent Filter links tab (the normal Filter Links pipeline).
+When Filter on finish is on in the One-click set-up, completing the run applies these analysis filters to the pipeline: Factor Frequency (top

 12, counted by citations) → Link Frequency (top30, counted by citations).
 The global Label set controls whichcause/effectcolumns Recode writes to (no separate “recode suffix” in this panel).

-One-click coding (Simple AI)#
+One-click coding (AI)#

 - Run starts Auto-code; with more than one source in scope it continues with Revise codebook then Recode, stopping on the first non-successful stage.
 With exactly one source in scope, it stops after Auto-code.